 To assess a retirement home’s financial health, ask about its occupancy rate.
-If it’s above 90 percent, the community should have a sound financial foundation.
+If it’s above 90%, the community should have a sound financial foundation.
 Investigate the community’s debt rating, profitability, and cash reserves.
 Ask how involved residents are in major financial decisions.

 Finally, ask about credentials and affiliations.
 Check the Senior Living Certification Commission to see if the community is a participating organization.
-The SLCC oversees The Certified Director of Assisted Living (CDAL) credential for the Assisted Living industry.
+The SLCC oversees the Certified Director of Assisted Living (CDAL) credential for the Assisted Living industry.
 Ask if the community is affiliated with a well-respected faith or accreditation organization.
-Does its mission statement include a commitment to excellence, to respect and compassion?
+Does its mission statement include a commitment to excellence, respect, and compassion?

-In the end, the community you choose should be in line with your values and the lifestyle you seek, in the location you desire at a price you can afford.
-It should make you feel supported, independent and invigorated.
+In the end, the community you choose should be in line with your values and the lifestyle you seek, in the location you desire, at a price you can afford.
+It should make you feel supported, independent, and invigorated.
 It’s a life change you should look forward to, and for good reason.
-The Office of Disability, Aging and Long-Term Care for the U.S. Department of Health and Human Services found in its research that residents who live in retirement communities are healthier and live longer than people who choose to remain in their homes.
+The Office of Behavioral Health, Disability, and Aging Policy for the U.S. Department of Health and Human Services found in its research that residents who live in retirement communities are healthier and live longer than people who choose to remain in their homes.
 So what are you waiting for?
 Start searching!